xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Device_Memory($string = null)`

-Returns a non-negative float representing the device memory in GiB, or `null` if the value is invalid.
+Returns a non-negative float representing the device memory in GiB, or `null` if the field value is invalid.

 ### `HTTPHeader::Downlink($string = null)`

-Returns a non-negative float representing the downlink rate in Mbps, or `null` if the value is invalid.
+Returns a non-negative float representing the downlink rate in Mbps, or `null` if the field value is invalid.

 ### `HTTPHeader::DNT($string = null)`